Zaxeli/nem-bank-alternate/README.md

  1. Give the Password and Private Key for the account to be used as bank
  2. Give the address of account acting as bank.

-**This is not to be used in production, the password and privatekey should not be made available like this.**
+**This is not to be used in production, the password and privatekey should not be made available like this.** (The purpose is to demonstrate an alternate model).

 ## Working: